Changes to the 737 MAX / Validation

 Training

-• Pilots must complete all required training.
+• Pilots completed all required training.

 Airplanes